The Nun's Story (film): Pre-production

-Warner Brothers was in touch with the Production Code Office as early as March 23, 1956, regarding a possible film adaptation of The Nun's Story.
+Warner Bros.
+Pictures was in touch with the Production Code Office as early as March 23, 1956, regarding a possible film adaptation of The Nun's Story.
 Warners provided Jack Vizzard of the Production Code Office with a 20-page synopsis of the novel, which had yet to be published.
 Vizzard became one of the production's early allies.
 The first step of development was domestic approval, ensuring that the film could be released in the United States.
 Vizzard initially suggested only two mandatory changes.
 In particular he objected to the scene in which Sister Luke's clothes are torn off by a mental patient passing as the Archangel Gabriel and a discussion of anal suppositories.
 More generally Vizzard wondered if the film's themes might alienate Catholics.

 The novel was published on June 1, 1956, to great acclaim.
 Although the book was popular among devout followers of many religions, it proved somewhat divisive: Some praised its intimate and empathetic view of religious conviction, and others worried that it might discourage potential postulants.
 One vocal proponent was Harold C. Gardiner, the literary editor of the Jesuit Magazine America.